elastic/DaC-Reference/docs/dac_concept_and_workflows.md

 When considering adopting a DaC approach, several discrete components should be taken into consideration.
 This viewpoint helps identify the high-level requirements for implementing DaC end-to-end while reinforcing the modular approach.
 This reference includes an explanation of the different options, with any specific implications across these components.
 See the DaC Diagram and [Delineation table](#core-components-of-dac-delineation) for more information on how these components overlap.

-:bulb: Note: Jump to the quickstart [end to end reference](./etoe_reference_example.md) example to get up and running quickly.
+💡 Note: Jump to the quickstart [end to end reference](./etoe_reference_example.md) example to get up and running quickly.

 ### Understanding the Layout of this Reference